ameliaRTA/t-sp.in/cambridge.md

 **Keep in mind that this is an unstable version and there is a chance that the game might crash.**

-Download the source code for Cambridge over at [https://github.com/MillaBasset/cambridge/archive/master.zip](https://github.com/MillaBasset/cambridge/archive/master.zip).
-Extract the .zip file, open a command prompt inside the cambridge-master folder and then then run this command to launch Cambridge:
+Download Cambridge's source code [here](https://github.com/MillaBasset/cambridge/archive/master.zip).
+Extract the ZIP to a folder of your choosing.

-`dist\windows\love.exe .`
+Assuming you're on a 64-bit system, you can double-click `start_win64.bat` to run the game.
+If that doesn't work, open a Command Prompt where you extracted Cambridge and run:

+	dist\windows\love.exe .

-For 32-Bit Windows installations, you'll have to run this instead:
+If you're on a 32-bit system, you'll want to double-click `start_win32.bat`.
+If that doesn't work, run this instead:

-`dist\win32\love.exe .`
+	dist\win32\love.exe .

+32-bit systems do not support rich presence integration.

+Then, check the mod pack section at the bottom of this page.

 ## macOS and Linux